JOURNEY-CP/NOTES/REACT/gh-page/README.md

 ```
 from project folder

--nice you have completed set up
+- nice you have completed set up
 - push to git as you do every time
 - deploy when needed